djwooten/academic-kickstart/content/authors/admin/_index.md

 I am interested in bridging the gap between mathematical/computational models and biological data.
 My research focuses primarily on mathematical modeling and control of poorly constrained biological networks, drug combination synergy, and multiscale models coupling intracellular and environmental dynamics.
 I have developed and applied approaches and models toward understanding cancer control, plant signaling, and yeast growth.

-I earned my in Cancer Biology at Vanderbilt University under the guidance of [Vito Quaranta](https://lab.vanderbilt.edu/quarantalab/), and am currently a postdoctoral scholar with [Réka Albert](https://www.ralbert.me) in the Department of Physics at Pennsylvania State University.
+I earned my PhD in Cancer Biology at Vanderbilt University under the guidance of [Vito Quaranta](https://lab.vanderbilt.edu/quarantalab/), and am currently a postdoctoral scholar with [Réka Albert](https://www.ralbert.me) in the Department of Physics at Pennsylvania State University.